museomix/museomix.org-v2/wp-content/plugins/media-file-renamer/readme.txt

 5. Options for the automatic renaming (there are more options than just this).

 == Changelog ==

+= 4.2.1 =
+* Add: All the actions in the Media Library are now asynchronous.
+No more page reload!
+* Update: Many changes and little enhancements in the code, for speed, security and code-tidyness.
+* Note: If you like it, please review the plugin here: https://wordpress.org/support/plugin/media-file-renamer/reviews/?rate=5#new-post.
+It's important for us :) Thank you!

+= 4.0.4 =
+* Fix: Renaming using filters (work in progress).
+* Fix: Insensitive-case match was giving the wrong file in some cases (webp for instance).

+= 4.0.2 =
+* Fix: PDF thumbnails support.
+* Update: Code improvement, faster SQL queries.

+= 4.0.1 =
+* Fix: Issue with the tolowercase feature.
+* Fix: Extension issue with mfrh_new_filename filter.
+* Add: Filter to rewrite Alt Text.

+= 4.0.0 =
+* Update: Huge code cleaning and major refactorization.
+The core was also rewritten.
+* Add: Compatibility with Beaver Builder.
+* Fix: Avoid looking for too much perfection (which is dangerous) when using numbered files.
+* Fix: Works fine now with image sizes in the meta which has the... same size.

 = 3.7.2 =
 * Update: Now uploading Media into Post rename the filename accordingly.